 30. Describe a rainforest.

 31. Tell what responsibilities or duties you have as a member of your family.

 32. In what ways can people care for the environment?

 33. Tell how to play your favorite recess game.

 34. Compare and contrast two outer planets.

-Now you have a collection of informative prompts to add to your collection of 4th grade writing educational resources.
+Now you have a collection of informative prompts to add to your collection of 4th-grade writing activities.